ArGEnT: Arbitrary Geometry-encoded Transformer for Operator Learning: Introduction

 Early neural-network-based surrogate models \cite{hesthaven2018non, wang2019non} relied primarily on multilayer perceptrons (MLPs) to approximate mappings between fixed-dimensional inputs and outputs.
-Although MLPs are universal function approximators \cite{HORNIK1989359}, their performance strongly depends on carefully designed parameterizations of geometry and physical inputs.
-Convolutional neural networks (CNNs) extended this paradigm by exploiting spatial locality and translation invariance, making them effective for surrogate modeling on structured grids, such as image-like representations of physical fields.
-CNN-based surrogates have been widely used in applications such as fluid dynamics\cite{zhang2025convolutional}, heat transfer \cite{hua2023surrogate}, and porous media flow \cite{kim2025prt}, but their reliance on regular grids limits their ability to directly handle complex or irregular geometries.
+Although MLPs are universal function approximators \cite{HORNIK1989359}, their practical performance depends strongly on carefully designed parameterizations of geometry and physical inputs.
+Convolutional neural networks (CNNs) extended this paradigm by exploiting spatial locality and translation invariance, making them effective for surrogate modeling on structured grids and image-like field representations.
+CNN-based surrogates have been widely used in applications such as fluid dynamics\cite{zhang2025convolutional}, heat transfer \cite{hua2023surrogate}, and porous media flow \cite{kim2025prt}, but their reliance on regular grids limits their ability to handle complex or irregular geometries directly.